 After partitioning and chunking, summarizing generates text-based summaries of images and tables.
-This summarization is done by using the GPT-4o or Claude 3.5 Sonnet models.
+This summarization is done by using models offered through these providers:

 Here is an example of the output of image summarization using GPT-4o.
 Note specifically the text field that is added.
 Line breaks have been inserted here for readability.
 The output will not contain these line breaks.